The Fragility of Optimized Bandit Algorithms: Illustrations of Fragility

 \subsection{Mis-specified Reward Dependence Structure}

-Even if the marginal distributions of the arm rewards are correctly specified, optimized algorithms such as KL-UCB can still be susceptible to mis-specification of the temporal dependence structure.
-In Corollary \ref{cor2}, we provide a lower bound characterization of the regret tail for Gaussian KL-UCB (designed for iid rewards) applied to bandits with rewards coming from Gaussian $\text{AR}(1)$ processes.
-The proof follows from a straightforward verification of (\hyperref[A3]{A3})-(\hyperref[A4]{A4}), which is omitted, and then a direct application of Theorem \ref{gartnerellis}.
+Even if the marginal distributions of the arm rewards are correctly specified, optimized algorithms such as KL-UCB (designed for iid rewards) can still be susceptible to mis-specification of the serial dependence structure.
+In Corollary \ref{cor2}, we provide a lower bound characterization of the regret tail for Gaussian KL-UCB applied to bandits with rewards evolving as Gaussian AR(1) processes.
+Specifically, for each arm $i$, we assume the rewards evolve as an AR(1) process:

+where the $\beta_i \in (0,1)$ and the $W_i(t)$ are iid $N(0,\sigma_i^2)$.
+The equilibrium distribution for arm $i$ is then $N(\alpha_i/(1-\beta_i),\sigma_i^2/(1-\beta_i^2))$.
+For simplicity, we assume that the AR(1) reward process for each arm is initialized in equilibrium.
+So the marginal mean (also the long-run mean as in (\ref{slln1})) for arm $i$ is $\overbar{\Lambda}_i'(0) = \alpha_i/(1-\beta_i)$.
+The proof of Corollary \ref{cor2} follows from a straightforward verification of Assumptions \ref{A3}-\ref{A4}, which is omitted, and then a direct application of Theorem \ref{gartnerellis}.

-\begin{corollary} Let $\pi$ be KL-UCB for (iid) Gaussian rewards with assumed variance $\sigma^2 > 0$.
-Suppose the environment $\nu$ yields rewards for each arm $k$ according to an $\text{AR}(1)$ process:
+\begin{corollary} Let $\pi$ be KL-UCB optimized for iid Gaussian rewards with variance $\sigma^2 > 0$.
+Then for any two-armed environment $\nu$ yielding rewards that evolve as AR(1) processes (as in (\ref{arprocess})),